data-apis/dataframe-api/spec/purpose_and_scope.md

 For example, pandas has ``pandas.DataFrame.__dataframe_consortium_standard__`` and ``pandas.Series.__column_consortium_standard__`` as of version 2.1.0.

-The signatures should be (note: docstring is optional):
+The signatures should be (note: docstring and type hints are optional):
 ```python
 def __dataframe_consortium_standard__(
     self, *, api_version: str | None = None